IBM-Bluemix-Docs/containers/cs_storage.md

 Before you begin, [target your CLI](cs_cli_install.html#cs_cli_configure) to your cluster.

-If you are designing an app with a non-root user that requires write permission to the volume, you must add the following processes to your Dockerfile and entrypoint script:
+If you are designing an app with a non-root user that requires write permission to the volume, you must add the following processes to your image's Dockerfile and entrypoint script:

 -   Create a non-root user.
 -   Temporarily add the user to the root group.
 -   Create a directory in the volume mount path with the correct user permissions.

 For {{site.data.keyword.containershort_notm}}, the default owner of the volume mount path is the owner `nobody`.
-With NFS storage, if the owner does not exist locally in the pod, then the `nobody` user is created.
+With NFS storage, if the owner does not exist locally in the pod, then the `nobody` user is created in the file shares.
 The volumes are set up to recognize the root user in the container, which for some apps, is the only user inside a container.
 However, many apps specify a non-root user other than `nobody` that writes to the container mount path.
 Some apps specify that the volume must be owned by the root user.
 Typically apps do not use the root user due to security concerns.
 However, if your app requires a root user you can contact [{{site.data.keyword.Bluemix_notm}} support](/docs/get-support/howtogetsupport.html#getting-customer-support) for assistance.

 1. Create a Dockerfile in a local directory.
 This example Dockerfile is creating a non-root user named `myguest`.